The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 38. Food Grade Plastics – Many people will just buy gallon water jugs and store them in the garage.
 Do not do this.
 Many of these plastics will leach dangerous chemicals into your water supply.
 For long-term storage be sure to get food-grade plastics.

 39. WaterBob – The Waterbob, is a nifty way to fill up 100 gallons of water in an emergency situation.
-It is a plastic bladder that fits in your bathtub for quick fill up.
+It is a plastic bladder that fits in your bathtub for a quick fill-up.

-40. Rain Harvesting – Harvesting rainwater is an simple and easy way to collect water for storage.
+40. Rain Harvesting – Harvesting rainwater is a simple and easy way to collect water for storage.
 If you have a roof, gutters, and spout system you can start immediately.
-The main concern is keeping the water bacteria/chemical free, especially if you are harvesting it off your roof or gutters.
+The main concern is keeping the water bacteria/chemical-free, especially if you are harvesting it off your roof or gutters.
 Here is a nice post on rainwater storage.

 Best Selling Survival Gear